-The management assumes that the demand for agricultural machines will remain high in 2022 as many Russian farmers have a continued need to invest in new machinery.
-This trend should be supported by the improved income situation of many farmers resulting from high world market prices and a weaker ruble.
+The management of Ekotechnika Group assume that the demand for agricultural machines will remain high in 2023 as Russian farmers have a continued need to invest in new machinery.
+This trend may be supported by the growing prices on agricultural products all over the world.
+However, in the short term, supply is limited due to the imposed sanctions and the demand is not fully met.